InfraSIM/docs/docs/overview.rst

 Virtual infrastructure powered by InfraSIM
 -------------------------------------------------

-To simulate scale out infrastructure, InfraSIM allows setting up, configuring one heterogeneous hardware infrastructure, with blow advantages, which provides a total solution for CI application development and test.
+To simulate scale out infrastructure, InfraSIM allows setting up, configuring one heterogeneous hardware infrastructure, with below advantages, which provides a total solution for CI application development and test.

   * Network topology simulation
   * Automatic deployment on demand